top of page

 You will begin your tour in Ayutthaya, the former capital of Siam, where you will marvel at the ancient ruins of temples, palaces, and monasteries that testify to the glory of the past.
 Then, you will travel to Lop Buri, a city with a unique Khmer-style temple and monkeys that live among the locals.

 From Lop Buri, you will head to Nakhon Sawan and visit Bang Mun Nak, a town that preserves the traditional wooden architecture and culture of Thailand.
-You will enjoy the authentic Thai cuisine and hospitality as you explore this quaint town.
+You will enjoy authentic Thai cuisine and hospitality as you explore this quaint town.

 Your next destination is Phitsanulok, the birthplace of King Naresuan the Great, one of the most revered monarchs in Thai history.
 You will visit Wat Maha That, a temple that houses one of the largest Buddha statues in Thailand.
 Then, you will continue to Sukhothai, the first kingdom of Siam, where you will admire the beautiful ruins of the Sukhothai Historical Park.